Capacitance measurements and electrostatic calibrations in experiments measuring the Casimir force: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to R.\ Onofrio for providing data for $C$ and $\sigma_{C}$ versus $V_{\rm PZT}$ in his experiment.
-R.S.D.~acknowledges NSF support through Grants No.~CCF-0508239 and PHY-0701636, and from the Nanoscale Imaging Center at IUPUI.
-E.F. was supported in part by DOE under Grant No.~DE-76ER071428.
-G.L.K., V.M.M.\ and U.M. were supported by the NSF Grant No.\ PHY0653657 (computation of capacitances) and DOE Grant No.\ DE-FG02-04ER46131 (statistical analysis).
-G.L.K.\ and V.M.M.\ were also partially supported by the DFG grant No.\ GE\ 696/9-1.
+R.S.D.~acknowledges NSF support through Grant No.~PHY-0701236, and LANL support through Contract No.~49423--001--07.
+D.L.\ and R.S.D.~acknowledge support from DARPA Crant No.~09--Y557.
+E.F. was supported in part by the DOE under Grant No.~DE-76ER071428.
+G.L.K., V.M.M.\ and U.M. were supported by the NSF Grant No.\ PHY0970161 (computation of capacitances) and DOE Grant No.\ DEF010204ER46131 (statistical analysis).